-The outbreak of the novel coronavirus continues to be a growing concern locally, nationally and globally.
-Spalding will share important local information on this webpage – please scroll all the way through to find info that may apply to you – as well as through email and social media.
+On this webpage, Spalding will share important information about the University’s plans to return to campus in Fall 2020 and the impact of the coronavirus.
+Please scroll all the way through to find info that may apply to you.
 Also refer to the Centers for Disease Control and Prevention, World Health Organization and Kentucky Department of Public Health for COVID-19 information.
 The state’s COVID-19’s hotline is 800-722-5725.

 Dear Spalding Community,